 Traditional investing is two-dimensional.
 It’s looking for the best opportunities in terms of risk and return while ignoring the impact on people and the planet.

-The investment world calls this dimension ESG.
+The investment world calls this dimension ESG - environmental, social, and governance.

 Considering ESG in your investment strategy is not a tree-hugging version of investing that sacrifices gains for the greater good.

 On the contrary, the three-dimensional view of investing also makes a lot of financial sense.

 How sustainable investment makes financial sense?

 First of all, the economy is already changing due to carbon-reduction policies.
 While changes always offer a lot of opportunities, the companies at the same time also face risks related to the shift to a low-carbon economy.
 Especially it affects concrete, steel, aviation, automobiles, utilities, and fossil-fuel industries.

 Some sectors of the economy could face significant shifts in:

 - outplacement of technology,

 It could be the result of people preferring more sustainable solutions.
 Unsustainable practices also pose a risk to a company’s reputation.